History of Warner Bros. Pictures: 1925–1935: Sound, color, style

-As a result of their financial problems, Warner Bros. took the next step and released The Jazz Singer starring Al Jolson.
-This movie, which includes little sound dialogue, but did feature sound segments of Jolson singing, was a sensation.
-It signaled the beginning of the era of "talking pictures" and the twilight of the silent era.
+Facing severe financial difficulties, Warner Bros. took a major gamble by producing The Jazz Singer (1927) starring Al Jolson.
+Utilizing the synchronized Vitaphone sound-on-disc system, the movie was primarily a silent film, but featured groundbreaking segments of Jolson singing and ad-libbing dialogue.
+The film became a massive commercial sensation, heralding the dawn of the "talkies".
 However, Sam died the night before the opening, preventing the brothers from attending the premiere.
 Jack became sole head of production.
 Sam's death also had a great effect on Jack's emotional state, as Sam was arguably Jack's inspiration and favorite brother.
 In the years that followed, Jack kept the studio under tight control.
 Firing employees was common.
 Among those whom Jack fired were Rin Tin Tin (in 1929) and Douglas Fairbanks Jr. (in 1933), the latter having served as First National's top star since the brothers acquired the studio in 1928.

 Thanks to the success of The Jazz Singer, the studio was cash-rich.
 Jolson's next film for the company, The Singing Fool was also a success.
 With the success of these first talkies (The Jazz Singer, Lights of New York, The Singing Fool and The Terror), Warner Bros. became a top studio and the brothers were now able to move out from the Poverty Row section of Hollywood, and acquire a much larger studio lot in Burbank.
-They expanded by acquiring the Stanley Corporation, a major theater chain.
-This gave them a share in rival First National Pictures, of which Stanley owned one-third.
+They expanded by merging with the Stanley Company of America, a major theater chain.
+This gave them access to First National Pictures and their production lot in Burbank, CA, which Stanley controlled after a prior merger between First National and The Stanley Company, led by Jacob Fabian of the Fabian family.
+Warner, Vitaphone, Stanley, and First National combined by exchange of stock, with each retaining personnel.

 In a bidding war with William Fox, Warner Bros. bought more First National shares on September 13, 1928; Jack also appointed Zanuck as the manager of First National Pictures.